Przemysl4wR4k/psychologistWebsite/psychologist-website/README.md

 This project is still in the development phase.
-Styles and functionalities have been determined together with the person who will use the website in the future.
+At this point static page is almost ready.
+The code still hasnt been cleaned.
+It probably needs some optimization in some places.
+Scss files could should have the same approach Styles and functionalities have been determined together with the person who will use the website in the future.
 At this point, the work is mainly focused on all views and full responsiveness.